molgenis/molgenis-emx2/docs/cat_cohort-data-manager.md

 <sub><sup>*Figure 2.
 Tables in a cohort's or DAP's database in the Data Catalogue.*</sup></sub>

 #### *SourceTables* sheet
-The cohort or DAP tables are defined in the *SourceTables* sheet.
+The tables in a cohort or in the data banks of a data source are defined in the *SourceTables* sheet.
 Columns with an asterisk (\*) after their name are mandatory.

 | *Column name* | *Description* |
 | --- | --- |